 Either you have experienced the thrill of free fall already, or you already know skydiving is something you want to learn how to do on your own!
 Here at Skydive Buckeye we teach people how to skydive using the “Accelerated Free Fall program,” better known as “AFF”.

-AFF is a harness hold program where you exit the aircraft using your own parachute with two instructors holding on to either side of you making sure you are safe and doing everything you are supposed to do.
+AFF is a harness hold program where you exit the aircraft using your own parachute with instructors holding on to you, helping you with your tasks.

 First you will attend ground school where you learn everything you need to know to skydive safely!
 Items covered include: gearing up properly, safety in and around the aircraft, how to exit the aircraft, body position in freefall, freefall procedures, parachute deployment, emergency procedures, and how to safely pilot and land your canopy (parachute).